neil51/oxigen/pay.md

 layout: page
 permalink: /pay
 ---
-You can help us reach our goal on [Milaap](/milaap).
-If you choose not to go through a third-party, you may also send the money via UPI to any of the below addresses on your preferred UPI apps.
+You can pay on [Milaap](/milaap) to help us reach our goal.
+If you choose to pay us directly, you may also send the money via [UPI](#upi-details) to any of the below addresses on your preferred UPI apps, or transfer the donation to the [bank account](#bank-account-details) below.

 ### UPI details:
 You may click the links to view the QR code for the respective UPI vendors.
 This might be useful if you're reading this on a computer, and want to pay through your phone.